05ec6602be/GPTopic/docs/README.rst

 ==============
-TopicGPT
+GPTopic
 ==============

-TopicGPT integrates the remarkable capabilities of current LLMs such as GPT-3.5 and GPT-4 into topic modeling.
+GPTopic integrates the remarkable capabilities of current LLMs such as GPT-3.5 and GPT-4 into topic modeling.

 While traditional topic models extract topics as simple lists of top-words, such as ["Lion", "Leopard", "Rhino", "Elephant", "Buffalo"], TopicGPT offers rich and dynamic topic representations that can be intuitively understood, extensively investigated and modified in various ways via simple text commands.